saltyrtc/saltyrtc-client-js/README.md

 ## Testing

-Compile the sources.
+To compile the test sources, run:

+    $ npm run rollup_tests

+You can also watch the tests and sources for changes and recompile
+automatically:

+    $ npm run watch_tests

 Then simply open `tests/testsuite.html` in your browser!

 ## License